Residency Application Requirements for International Medical Graduates

 Who is an International Medical Graduate?

-A physician who received a basic medical degree from a medical school located outside the United States and Canada that is not accredited by a U.S. accrediting body, the Liaison Committee on Medical Education, or the American Osteopathic Association is considered an International Medical Graduate (IMG).
+The definition of an international medical graduate is a physician who received a basic medical degree from a medical school located outside the United States and Canada that is not accredited by a U.S. accrediting body, the Liaison Committee on Medical Education, or the American Osteopathic Association.
 The location/accreditation of the medical school, not the citizenship of the physician, determines whether the graduate is an IMG.
 This means that U.S. citizens who graduated from medical schools outside the United States and Canada are considered IMGs.
 Non-U.S. citizens who graduated from medical schools in the United States and Canada are not considered IMGs.

 What is the ECFMG?

 The Educational Commission for Foreign Medical Graduates (ECFMG).
 It was founded in 1956 to assess whether IMGs are ready to enter ACGME-accredited residency programs in the United States.
-You must be certified by the ECFMG before you can start a graduate medical education program.
+You must be certified by the ECFMG before you can take the United States Medical Licensing Examination® (USMLE®) or start a graduate medical education program.
 Visit www.ecfmg.org(www.ecfmg.org) for more information.

 Requirements for ECFMG Certification